 - Loss of organ functions

-- Measure the amount of radiation absorbed by your body using a radiation survey meter
+The amount of radiation absorbed by your body may be measured.
+This can be done using a radiation survey meter.

 If you have radiation sickness, you will be monitored and treated closely while your body heals.
 Treatment depends on what parts of your body are damaged.

 Radioactive iodine can be absorbed by your thyroid gland.
 This can injure the gland and lead to thyroid cancer.
 To block your body from absorbing this type of radiation, you may be treated with potassium iodine .

 There are policies to prevent the public from dangerous levels of radiation.
 Safety measures are taken when it is used for medical treatment or is part of a work environment.
 But the best prevention is to stay away from its sources.